How to Write a Career Change Cover Letter

 The process of getting ready for a career transition is thrilling, but can also get a little scary.
 For people changing careers, cover letters are a powerful secret weapon.

 Introduce yourself with a question, a tale, an intriguing fact about your experience, or perhaps a brief anecdote that introduces the reason you've chosen to change careers.
-Just make sure it has something to do with the particular position you're looking for.
+Just make sure it has something to do with the particular position sales role or career path you're looking for.

 What three things about yourself would you tell a hiring manager if you could only say three things?

-Are you, for instance, a tech-savvy customer service representative ready to showcase your skills in a sales position?
+Are you, for instance, a tech-savvy customer service representative ready to take customer experience and showcase your skills in a sales position?
 Do you have a super-organized office manager who wants to go into human resources?
-Are you a former graphic designer who is now a software engineer looking for a position where you can use both your technical knowledge and your creativity?
+Are you a former graphic designer who is now a software engineer looking for a position where you can get hands on experience and use both your technical knowledge and your creativity?

 In this section of your cover letter, highlight the traits that set you apart from other applicants and employees.
 Let's check an example.